-Join us on Saturday 26 May 2018 from 6:30pm for an artistic and gastronomic experience based on three elements: the squid, the ink and the paper.
+Join us either in Glasgow on Saturday 26 May, or Edinburgh on Monday 28th May for an artistic and gastronomic experience based on three elements: the squid, the ink and the paper.

 First, we’ll learn about Gyotaku, a traditional Japanese printing technique formerly used by fishermen to advertise their catch-of-the-day at fish markets.

 After that, we’ll be ready to make our own squid gyotaku, using squid ink and Asian handmade paper.